zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-08-29】[humanlayer / humanlayer](https://github.com/humanlayer/humanlayer) - HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
+Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
+Bring your LLM and Framework of choice and start giving your AI agents safe access to the world.
+Agentic Workflows, human in the loop, tool calling
+* 【2025-08-29】[gyoridavid / short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
 * 【2025-08-28】[ryo-ma / github-profile-trophy](https://github.com/ryo-ma/github-profile-trophy) - 🏆 Add dynamically generated GitHub Stat Trophies on your readme
 * 【2025-08-28】[openai / openai-realtime-twilio-demo](https://github.com/openai/openai-realtime-twilio-demo) -
 * 【2025-08-28】[anthropics / claude-code-action](https://github.com/anthropics/claude-code-action) -